If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

-(If you want to skip the learning curve, hop on a free 15-minute strategy call here.)
+(If you want to skip the learning curve, hop on a free 15-minute strategy session here and we will help you find 1 qualified sales lead per day.)

-Step 1: Check your Linkedin profile first – Is it professional?
+1. Check your LinkedIn profile – Is it professional?

 By simply changing their copy, or even adding a professional photo, we saw that reply rates began to increase.

-Remember, once you send a message to a prospect, the first thing they will do is have a look at your Linkedin profile.
+Remember, once you send a message to a prospect, the first thing they will do is take a look at your LinkedIn profile.

 If it looks unprofessional, people aren’t going to trust you with their business.